John Chapple (British Army officer): Early military career

 Chapple undertook National Service and was commissioned as a second lieutenant in the Royal Artillery on 3 June 1950.
 He went to Trinity College, Cambridge, in October 1951, studying German and history.
 While still at University, he transferred to the King's Regiment (Liverpool) as a second lieutenant on 4 December 1952, and to the South Lancashire Regiment also in the same rank on 20 October 1953.
 He became a lieutenant in the South Lancashire Regiment on 27 May 1954 and, on leaving University, transferred to the 2nd King Edward VII's Own Gurkha Rifles (The Sirmoor Rifles) on 3 August 1954. retaining his rank as a lieutenant.

-At the time Chapple joined the Ghurkas, they were engaged in fighting in Malaya during the Malayan Emergency, against communist guerrillas attempting to overthrow British colonial rule.
+At the time Chapple joined the Gurkhas, they were engaged in fighting in Malaya during the Malayan Emergency, against communist guerrillas attempting to overthrow British colonial rule.
 Chapple spent three years with the regiment in intense jungle combat in southern Johor.
 He was promoted to captain on 9 February 1957.
 In 1962, he was sent to the army's Staff College, Camberley, in Surrey in preparation for higher rank, and then promoted major on 9 February 1964.
-He was sent to Germany to take up an administrative position in the British Army of the Rhine before re-joining the Ghurkas, this time in Borneo, again involved in jungle warfare, this time against Indonesia as part of the Indonesian Confrontation.
+He was sent to Germany to take up an administrative position in the British Army of the Rhine before re-joining the Gurkhas, this time in Borneo, again involved in jungle warfare, this time against Indonesia as part of the Indonesian Confrontation.
 Appointed a Member of the Order of the British Empire in the Queen's Birthday Honours 1969 and promoted to lieutenant colonel on 31 December, he was appointed commanding officer of the 1st Battalion, 2nd Gurkha Rifles in 1970.
 He commanded the battalion in Singapore, and then in Hong Kong, both British colonies at the time.
 The troops were stationed near the border between Hong Kong and China due to tensions between the new communist regime and the west.

 Chapple was appointed to the Directing Staff at the Staff College, Camberley in 1972.
 After spending much of the year as a services fellow at Fitzwilliam College, Cambridge in 1973, he was posted to the Directorate of Staff Duties at the Ministry of Defence (MoD) at the end of the year, with promotion to colonel on 31 December 1973.
 During his tenure at the MoD, the army was faced with issues in Northern Ireland, the Turkish invasion of Cyprus (1974), while the newly installed Labour government sought to make defence cutbacks east of Suez.
 He was promoted to brigadier on 31 December 1975, and given command of the Gurkha Field Force, stationed in Hong Kong, in 1976.
 He became Principal Staff Officer to the Chief of the Defence Staff in 1978, serving first Marshal of the Royal Air Force Sir Neil Cameron and later Admiral of the Fleet Sir Terence Lewin.